Movements for independence & self-determination

 For more information on how to support Briana Waters: http://supportbriana.org/

-After a federal grand jury was convened to aid the federal government in its quest to indict environmental activist Marie Mason, she was arrested on March 10, 2008.
-Mason, an avid community gardener, musician, writer, Earth First! organizer and volunteer for a free herbal healthcare collective, was an extended care assistant at a small Cincinnati school when she was arrested by federal agents.
-According to her supporters, Mason was arrested for her supposed involvement in a December 1999 arson at a Michigan State University agricultural genetics laboratory, and a January 2000 arson of logging equipment in Mesick, Michigan.
+After a federal grand jury was convened to aid the federal government in its quest to indict environmental activist Marius Mason, he was arrested on March 10, 2008.
+Mason, an avid community gardener, musician, writer, Earth First! organizer and volunteer for a free herbal healthcare collective, was an extended care assistant at a small Cincinnati school when he was arrested by federal agents.
+According to his supporters, Mason was arrested for his supposed involvement in a December 1999 arson at a Michigan State University agricultural genetics laboratory, and a January 2000 arson of logging equipment in Mesick, Michigan.
 Both arsons were the first US-based actions by the Earth Liberation Front against genetic engineering research, which was being funded by the US government and corporations like Monsanto.

 After pleading guilty, Mason was sentenced in February 2009 to nearly 22 years in prison.
 Mason is appealing the sentence, which supporters are calling "cruel and unusual punishment."
 In similar fashion to all of the other Green Scare cases, no one was injured in the arsons for which Mason has been accused.

-For more information on Marie Mason and how to support her: http://freemarie.org/
+For more information on Marius Mason and how to support him: facebook.com/supportmariusmason.

 In another case of government repression connected to the "Green Scare" attacks against environmental activists, Eric McDavid was arrested alongside Zachary Jenson and Lauren Weiner on January 13, 2006, in Auburn, California.
 McDavid was charged with a single federal charge of conspiracy to destroy property by means of fire or explosives and was tried in Sacramento in September 2007.
 McDavid's charge was based on the work of "Anna," an 18-year old woman who was employed by the FBI and paid $65,000 to fabricate a crime and entrap McDavid and his friends.
 This FBI employee first encountered McDavid in 2004, when she was engaged in surveillance of radical and countercultural movements.
 The testimony of "Anna" at trial revealed she was the prime instigator of sabotage, though consensus was never reached on a target.
 The informant furnished funds, accommodation, and other necessary resources, keeping the group together and constantly advocating for criminal activity.